Plutora Blog - DevOps, Release Management, Test Environment Management, Value Stream Management

 Takt Time is a term that is commonly used with value stream mapping.
-It refers to the rate in which you need to produce your products in order to meet customer demand.
+It refers to the rate at which you need to produce your products in order to meet customer demand.
 Figure 2 shows an example of how takt time is calculated and applied.

 3. How will value stream mapping help?

 Business is growing more competitive every day.
 In order to keep up with customer demand and expectations, development teams are having to work faster and be more efficient than ever before.
 However, it’s not just the development teams that are impacted by these increased demands.
 A VSM activity can help to identify and better coordinate other impacted operational teams and process segments that are integral to the overall development process.

 As the value stream mapping activity engages the team members, one of the key benefits that will be realized is that it provides an element of understanding to the voice of the customer.
 It helps identify what it is that the customer is asking for, what they value, what they need and how to best achieve exactly that in the most efficient means possible.
 Understanding quality from the customers perspective can be invaluable to the performance of the process and quality of the product.

 This mapping activity can be immensely helpful in providing leaders, stakeholders and team members with a unified view.
 This new view enables them to step out of their information silos and gain a more holistic understanding of the overall process and their respective roles and contributions to the finished product.
 This added perspective helps them each to see their individual contributions as more significant, valued and essential to the product delivery process.
 Without this, team members often lose perspective, distort and/or discount the value of their role.
 Participating in a VSM activity is a great way for team members to gain clarity and understanding of the value of their respective roles.
 Of course, this also goes a long way to improve individual and team morale.